 The Three Houses

-The tool involves both drawing and words and is effective at helping children express in drawings their worries, what makes them happy and what they would like from their placement.
+The Three Houses tool involves both drawing and words and is effective at helping children express in drawings their worries, what makes them happy and what they would like from their care arrangement.
 The children don’t have to use houses as a basis of this tool.
 They could use any symbol or drawing that will help them connect, such as a teddy bear, a fairy, a community drawing, boat, palm tree, their totem and so on.

 Imagine a child having a totem of a turtle, and use the symbol of a turtle as a safe way to engage the child.
 You could have a worried turtle, a happy turtle and a dreaming turtle instead of a house of worries, good things and dreams.